superwhiskers/fennel/docs/account.md

 #### request parameters

-- **nnid**: the nnid of the user you want to check the existance of
+- **nnid**: the nnid of the user you want to check the existence of

 #### responses